Atharva21/cowin/README.md

       pip install -r requirements.txt

-* Set pincodes and other configurations in application.yml file
+* Set other configurations in application.yml file like bot timeout (the seconds after which bot will check for updates)

 * Run script